greim/await.js/README.md

 })
 ```

-`map()` returns a new promise with differently-named slots, and can be used to step around name collisions.
+`promise.map()` returns a new promise with differently-named slots, and can be used to step around name collisions.

 ```javascript
 p1 = await('model')